 Political Science scholarships are announced in political science classes in February and are awarded in early April each year.
 Applications are due in mid-March.
 Eligibility is based in part upon class level, and whether one is a major, minor, or graduate student.
 Please check the eligibility table below.
 The figures shown by each scholarship are from the 2015-2016 academic year.

-The purpose of the Sue Grebeldinger Scholarship is to provide an annual award to an undergraduate or graduate student with a political science major or minor with preference to one who has a career or scholarly interest in legal studies.
+The purpose of the Sue Grebeldinger Scholarship is to provide an annual award to an undergraduate or graduate political science major or minor, with preference to one who has a career or scholarly interest in legal studies.
 However, this is not available to a law student or other professional student.
 Candidates must submit a strong writing sample with a legal emphasis, carry an excellent grade point average, and be a full-time UM student through the year of the award.

 The purpose of the James P. and Margaret B. Brennan Scholarship is to provide an annual award to a student studying political science at The University of Montana.

 To provide scholarships for deserving students at UM who are majoring in political science.
 A recipient must be a junior or senior, must have participated in community service and must have demonstrated political involvement.
 Applicants must submit a resume with the scholarship application.